imbacraft/dusk.nvim/README.md

 Dusk is designed against the following principles (inspired by doom-emacs):

 - Gotta go fast.
 Startup and run-time performance are priorities.
 - Aesthetic Minimalism.
 Clutter on the screen is to be avoided.
-No fancy colors either.
 - Functional completeness.
 Minimalism does not sacrifice the full necessary functionality of an IDE.
 - Intuitive, consistent keybinding. f = find, s = search, b = buffer etc.
 - Extensibility.
 Code base that is understandable and commented where possible, to help you configure it to your needs.